AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 INTERESTED IN ACTING IN ONE OF THE SHORT FILMS?

-Join our Facebook group! ou can look at the pinned post at the top of the page to easily see what teams are looking for actors.
+Join our Facebook group!
+You can look at the pinned post at the top of the page to easily see what teams are looking for and what projects might be interesting to you.

 Tuesday, February 27th-Friday, March 9th: The Pre-Production Period